 WQXR is at 105.9 on the FM dial in the New York City metropolitan area and at 90.3 FM in Westchester, NY.
 Here's how you can tune in.

 The nation's first commercial classical radio station began in 1936 when W2XR owner and founder John Hogan joined with advertising executive Elliott Sanger to create the Interstate Broadcasting Company.
 The company's chief asset was W2XR.
 In December 1936, W2XR's call letters were changed to WQXR.
 The FM station signed on in 1939 and both were sold to The New York Times Company in 1944.
 The Times Company completed the sale of the AM station to Radio Disney in 2007.
 The sale of WQXR-FM to WNYC was approved by the FCC on September 8, 2009 in a multipart deal including Univision, which closed on October 8, 2009.
 On July 29, 2013 WQXR completed purchase of a repeater station located in Ossining, NY.
 The new station with call letters WQXW broadcasts WQXR to Westchester Country.
 To learn more about WQXR through the ages, see our Visual History Slideshow.

 The "new" WQXR sounds largely familiar to longtime WQXR listeners, though it takes a more deliberate approach to the "best of the best" of the classical core, with a particular focus on live music from New York’s unparalleled cultural scene.
-Music is hosted by Jeff Spurgeon in the morning, Elliott Forrest in the afternoons and Annie Bergen during the weekend "brunch" hour.
+Music is hosted by Jeff Spurgeon in the morning, Elliott Forrest from 10 am to 3 pm, and Annie Bergen during the weekend "brunch" hour.
 WNYC's David Garland and Terrance McKnight, formerly heard in the evenings on WNYC, host classical music in the evenings on WQXR.
 Naomi Lewin, the afternoon host, joined WQXR from WGUC, Cincinnati's Classical Public Radio.
 Lewin has also produced Met Cameos for the Metropolitan Opera's international radio broadcasts.
 Click here to learn more about our hosts.